 Abraham eventually settled in Honeyville where he built the town’s first flour mill.
 Every Christmas, Abraham anonymously put a sack of flour on the porch of needy families and widows.
 He died in 1889.

 Note that Hunsaker is often listed as having served on the Brigham City Council – this is incorrect.
 He appears in a picture that features the Brigham City Mayor, Council, and others (there are 9 people in the photo, while the Council never had more than 5 members).
-The others (including Hunsaker) may have all been local religious leaders.
+The others (including Hunsaker) may have all been local religious leaders or other political leaders.